Women-owned businesses generate $68,000 less revenue than men’s: survey - Red Deer Advocate

 That is also what Laslo-Baker found.

-Last year when she wanted to raise capital for DeeBee’s and met with some food industry players, one of which told her they would consider investing if she got a “man in here who could be the CEO and run this company.”
+When she wanted to raise more funds in 2014 for DeeBee’s and met with some food industry players, one of which told her they would consider investing if she got a “man in here who could be the CEO and run this company.”

 “I thought, ‘What?
 A man in here?
 I’ve already taken this product to Canada and parts of the United States.
 Is that nothing?’”
 Laslo-Baker said.